 Medicare Supplement Plan F is one of the most popular supplements in the nation.
 It pays 100% of the costs that Medicare would normally bill to you.
 This means that when you have Medicare supplement Plan F, you will not pay any deductibles.
 You will pay no copays.
 Plan F will pay ALL of your share.
 Click her to learn more about Medigap Plan F.

 Medicare Supplement Plan G has been gaining in popular in recent years.
 It functions exactly like Plan F, except for the Part B deductible.
 You agree to pay the Part B deductible each year, and after that, it pays everything else.
-The Part B deductible is $183 per year.
-Quite often we can find Medicare Supplement Plan G premiums that save you more than $183/year.
+The Part B deductible is $198 per year as of 2020.
+Quite often we can find Medicare Supplement Plan G premiums that save you more than $198/year.
 This means that you come out ahead in the long run.
 Click here to learn more about Medigap Plan G.

 Medicare Supplement Plan N is one of the newer Medigap plans.
 It was first offered in 2010.
 Plan N will usually have lower premiums than Plan F or Plan G. However you will do more cost-sharing along the way.
 You will pay a doctor copay up to $20 each time you see a doctor.
 Copays of up to $50 for an E.R. visit are owed by you.